boryssmejda/mathOp/README.md

 - [x] Use C API in Python scripts
 - [x] Replace -fPIC, -fvisibility=hidden flag with CMake's proper variables
 - [x] Add package version in CMake
-- [ ] Add custom exceptions to C++ library to differentiate between overflow and underflow
 - [x] Prepare unit tests in Python of the mathOp library
 - [x] Create fmt binary package using Conan
 - [x] Create Pybind 11 package with Conan Package Manager